-The Maritime Media Awards Judging Committee is vital to the running of the Media Awards and is made up of eminent maritime personalities
+The Maritime Media Awards Judging Panel is made up of industry-leading experts in the maritime dimension

 Richard Clayton (Chairman)